notjishy/Tokyo-Night-Cider-2/README.md

 ## ⚠️⚠️ As of Cider version 2.5.0 this theme is outdated.
-I will be working to update the theme in response to the new changes and then will submit the updated one to the official built-in themes page in Cider.

 ## Tokyo Night theme for Cider 2.0